-To be fair, Howard Carter's expedition to retrieve Tutankhamun's body and treasures was sensational, and is probably about the closest to Indiana Jones or Lara Croft that real history has come.
+To be fair, Howard Carter's expedition to retrieve Tutankhamen's body and treasures was sensational.
 Finding the Terracotta Army of Qin Shi Huang would have been a glorious experience, as well.
 So while there isn't quite the same level of swashbuckling that Indy experienced, if you're lucky, hitting the jackpot can still be one hell of an adrenaline rush.

 Often the main character in a Jungle Opera.
 Related to, but distinct from, the Bold Explorer.

 See also Raiders of the Lost Parody.